cncf/communitygroups/README.md

 **Please note:**

-- the bidirectional sync is only available to the groups that have already joined the [CNCF Meetup Pro network](https://www.meetup.com/pro/cncf) before July 1st, 2020!
+- the cross-platform sync is only available to the groups that have already joined the [CNCF Meetup Pro network](https://www.meetup.com/pro/cncf) before July 1st, 2020!

-- To have the bidirectional sync with Meetup.com working correctly, please make sure that the "CNCF Meetup Account" is added to your group as a co-organizer!
+- To have the sync with Meetup.com working correctly, please make sure that the "CNCF Meetup Account" is added to your group as a co-organizer!
 If this is not done, Bevy won't be able to create events on Meetup!

 - The steps described above do not migrate the existing users from a Meetup group to the new Community Group.
 This can be done as a one-off manual step by CNCF staff after your application is accepted and processed.
+To migrate users, please file a request to meetups@cncf.io

 #### Bevy Training